Deploy Kong Mesh on Universal

 admin:

-port: 9902"
+port: 9906"

-as a daemon on port 26379 and set a default zone name:redis-server --port 26379 --daemonize yes redis-cli -p 26379 set zone local
+:redis-server --port 26379 --daemonize yes && redis-cli -p 26379 set zone local

 demo-app

-on the default port 5000:npm install --prefix=app/ npm start --prefix=app/
+npm install --prefix=app/ && npm start --prefix=app/

-- In a browser, go to 127.0.0.1:5000 and increment the counter.
+In a browser, go to 127.0.0.1:5000 and increment the counter. demo-app

-Explore the GUI
+Explore Kong Mesh GUI

-You can view the sidecar proxies that are connected to the Kong Mesh control plane:
+You can view the sidecar proxies that are connected to the Kong Mesh control plane.

 Introduction to zero-trust security